Dodgers vs. Giants Player Props Betting Odds

 Flores Stats

-- Flores has recorded 112 hits with 22 doubles, 22 home runs and 40 walks.
-He has driven in 57 runs.
+- Flores has collected 114 hits with 22 doubles, 23 home runs and 41 walks.
+He has driven in 59 runs.

 Flores Recent Games